How to buy Elders shares

 |Operating margin TTM||5.42%|

 |Market capitalisation||$1.7 billion|

 Elders share dividends

-Recently Elders has paid out, on average, around 24.61% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.79% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Elders shareholders could enjoy a 1.79% return on their shares, in the form of dividend payments.
-In Elders's case, that would currently equate to about A$0.18 per share.
+Recently Elders has paid out, on average, around 27.5% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 2.48% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Elders shareholders could enjoy a 2.48% return on their shares, in the form of dividend payments.
+In Elders's case, that would currently equate to about A$0.26 per share.

-While Elders's payout ratio might seem low, this can signify that Elders is investing more in its future growth.
+While Elders's payout ratio might seem fairly standard, it's worth remembering that Elders may be investing much of the rest of its net profits in future growth.